 - FAFSA Assistance Training for workshop organizers and volunteers who would like to assist at Workshops

-- Regional coordination to promote FAFSA completion and workshop attendance, and to recruit volunteers (Please note: volunteer recruitment is a shared responsibility between LA-CFC and Workshop Organizers.)
+- Regional coordination to promote FAFSA completion and workshop attendance, and to recruit volunteers (Please note: volunteer recruitment is a shared responsibility between L.A.
+Cash for College and Workshop Organizers.)

 - Financial Aid materials and PowerPoint presentations developed by financial aid experts

 - A collection of customizable planning and outreach tools

 - Site support stipends for sites serving at least 30 students (who complete a Student Exit Survey)